When to wean?

 Weaning age varies greatly in the sheep industry and depends upon

 many factors including availability of pasture and other feed

 supplies and target market.
 Lambs have been weaned successfully as early as 14 days, while some lambs are allowed to wean naturally, staying with the dams for six months or more.

 In fact, some lambs are sent to market at the same time they are weaned.

 Early in life, the lamb cannot digest anything but milk.
 However,

-than the ewe.
+at converting feed than the ewe.
 Typically, the ewe's milk production peaks 3 to

 4 weeks after lambing and steadily declines to about half as much

 by 10 weeks.
 About 74 percent of all milk is produced in the first

 Early weaning is a relative term, but implies weaning at any time